 Reductions to the amount of awards payable for 3 or more children

-From 6 April 2017 Housing Benefit and Council Tax Support awards will be limited to 2 children.
+From 6 April 2017 Housing Benefit and Council Tax Support awards are limited to 2 children.
 This is to fall in line with the changes made to Child Tax Credit.
-The change will affect brand new claims for Housing Benefit and Council Tax Support made after 6 April and the restriction will also apply to existing claimants with 2 children who have a 3rd child after 6 April 2017.
+The change affects new claims for Housing Benefit and Council Tax Support made after 6 April and the restriction will also apply to existing claimants with 2 children who have a 3rd child after 6 April 2017.
 There are certain circumstances where a restriction will not apply.
-Therefore, if your Child Tax Credit award is payable for 3 or more children please let us know as we can take account of this in your award.
+If your Child Tax Credit awarded based on 3 or more children please let us know as we can take account of this in your award.

 You must still tell us if you have 3 or more children as we still include them in the household for Local Housing Allowance and Under Occupancy purposes.